When Someone Found a Health-Tech Startup's Unprotected Admin Panel

 What Could Have Happened

-We got incredibly lucky.
-The person who found our admin panel was ethical.
+The startup got incredibly lucky.
+The person who found their admin panel was ethical.
 They could have:

 Instead, they sent a polite email.
-We owe them more than we can express.
+The team owes them more than they can express.

 Is changing the admin URL to something random enough?